openshift-online/ocm-support-cli/README.md

 Use the `subscriptions` subcommand to patch a subscription by passing the ID, or provide filter value to search matching subscriptions and patch them.
 Pass the JSON body for the patch request in terminal using `echo '{<PATCH_BODY>}' | ` before the actual command.
 By default the dry run flag will be enabled.
 Pass `dry-run=false` flag to actually remove the resource.

-The following flags are available for `delete capability`:
+The following flags are available for `patch subscriptions`:

 ```
 --filter                     If non-empty, filters and patches the matching subscriptions.